ShafiMunshi/Flutter_Task/README.md

 ##  Calendar Screen Functionality

 At first talking about this scrollable list of date

+To make this happen, I simply jump to index number 4 of List<DateTime> allWeekDays.

+That's why the list assume it first index is equal to 4th index of **allWeekDays** list.
+So, the current date will stay in the center of that list
 ![scrollable date list ](https://lh3.googleusercontent.com/pw/AP1GczPMB2i1eW_qeeYk2nE9_MhZqpMB7pFg5_-gJKHUf88Z-Vwmfx2llIQF5JJKQhu7NCW-Wi_h2EM5JJgWpj4B7JgqbCtLbRy9eHLvaeSwwW02XE3L1BR3eaqO0Nkvai4X3SMA3h6wLzLtuZ4Gq1mrC-uxgw=w864-h394-s-no-gm?authuser=0)

  **generate previous 7 days and future 7 days function**